 Small models that come in plastic bags are usually promotions.

 Parts Out of Other Parts.
-It refers to single-mould pieces that can quickly be built with smaller existing parts, such as BURP or LURP.
+It refers to single-mold pieces that can quickly be built with smaller existing parts, such as BURP or LURP.

-A MOC that only uses official LEGO parts or an individual firmly against third-party customisations.
+A MOC that only uses official LEGO parts or an individual firmly against third-party customizations.

 For children ages 1-3, QUATRO bricks were the most oversized bricks ever created.
 They were twice the size of DUPLO bricks and compatible with System and DUPLO.
 They lasted only two years, between 2004-2006.